 Above all, list most of the things that you are working with for your backyard wedding.
 So this will make it easier for you and your wedding planner/consultant to come up with wedding ideas and create a more elaborate rental list that you will need.
 Even maybe carve up ideas where you put a dance floor, or if it is at all possible.

 Having a professional assess the space you are working with will help you come up with ideas, and from there, you can decide if a backyard wedding is indeed a good choice for you.

 Most importantly, the first major detail you have to settle when planning a backyard wedding is the space or area you are working with and if it is enough to handle your guest count.

 Assess if you are able to do all events in your backyard, including cocktail hour, ceremony, and reception.

 Does your backyard have enough area to hold your guests and have separate zones for the ceremony and reception?

 Will your space allow for a sit-down dinner, or is it better to have a cocktail wedding?
 What are the areas that need to be cleared?

-Are you considering hiring a landscaper to prepare your lawn for a Backyard Wedding? or have a company lay down temporary flooring if needed.
+Are you considering hiring a landscaper to prepare your lawn for a Backyard Wedding? or having a company lay down temporary flooring if needed?

 Depending on your theme, it might be helpful to have flooring to ensure guests can walk easily.
 There are rental floorings that usually come along with tent rentals, which should also be considered.
 More about tents discussed later on.